iamvery/iamvery.github.com/_drafts/the-holy-grail-of-pairing-with-tmux.markdown

 Basically this executes the `gh-auth` command on behalf of the `tmux` user.
 The `GEM_HOME` part is important here because we want it to have access to the `gh-auth` command in your environment.
-You can substitude the `add` part of the command with `remote` to remove a user's keys.
+You can substitude the `add` part of the command with `remove` to remove a user's keys.

 ## Connect from _anywhere_